Permit for Overweight/Over Dimension Vehicles

 g.
 The fee amount.

 h.
-The date and signature of the Director of Police or his or her designee.
+The date and signature of the Chief of Police or his or her designee.

 i.
 In addition, the permit will specify general conditions that the permittee must comply with that are consistent and reasonable for the protection of the general public and Village streets.
 A copy of all permits issued will be provided to the Village Administrator for information purposes.